Upper Class Student Policy

 2. You must apply with your prospective roommate(s) following the same processes and deadlines of all students entering the housing selection process.

-3. Students will not be assigned to gender-neutral housing unless they have elected to do so.
+3. Students will not be assigned to gender-inclusive housing unless they have elected to do so.

 5. We encourage students to maintain an open dialogue with their families.
 Students 18 and older are legally able to make decisions about their housing placements.

-6. The gender-neutral housing option is available in all residential facilities.
-This avoids segregation and offers students gender-neutral housing within all housing styles and at the various housing price points.
-The default designation for a room, apartment or suite will be single-sex unless the students selecting into the space choose to create a gender-neutral pair/group.
-Once a room, apartment or suite is gender-neutral, that space will continue to be gender-neutral as long as the residents can maintain the occupancy of the living space.
+6. The gender-inclusive housing option is available in all residential facilities.
+This avoids segregation and offers students gender-inclusive housing within all housing styles and at the various housing price points.
+The default designation for a room, apartment or suite will be single-sex unless the students selecting into the space choose to create a gender-inclusive pair/group.
+Once a room, apartment or suite is gender-inclusive, that space will continue to be gender-inclusive as long as the residents can maintain the occupancy of the living space.

 How will vacancies be managed?